amirullo/list_editor/README.md

 - **Item Status**: Items have flags for "approved" (worker), "bought" (client/worker), and "delivered" (worker).

 #### Step Management
-- **Create Steps**: Break down a project into steps, each with a name, planned and actual periods, material and worker prices, required items, and photos/videos of the results.
+- **Create Steps**: Break down a project into steps, each with a name, planned and actual periods, material and worker prices.
+- **Automatic List Creation**: When a step is created, a corresponding list is automatically created and bound to it.
+- **One-to-One Relationship**: Each step has exactly one list, and each list belongs to exactly one step.
 - **Step Access**: Access to steps is inherited from the parent project.
 - **Hierarchical Steps**: Steps can have a parent step, allowing for complex project structures.
+- **Step Details**: Steps include name, dates (planned/actual start and end), prices (materials and workers), and project association.
 - **Gantt Chart**: Visualize the project timeline with a Gantt diagram (conceptual, not implemented in API).

 #### Collaboration Features